edwargix/notifications-engine/docs/services/matrix.md

 also be done via `curl`, but this can be difficult for homeservers that require multiple steps for registrations (CAPTCHAs, etc).

-However, if your homeserver is a Synapse instance and you have access to the `registration_shared_secret` (which only available to people with shell access to Synapse), you can register a new user with the `/_synapse/admin/v1/register`
+If your homeserver is a Synapse instance and you have access to the `registration_shared_secret` (which only available to people with shell access to Synapse), you can register a new user with the `/_synapse/admin/v1/register`
 endpoint: